Tarun-nano/DL_Image_Classification_On_Fashion_Images/README.md

 # Image_Classification_On_Fashion_Images
-The is inbuilt Dataset in keras containing 60000 train images and 10000 test images, A basic Fully connected Neural Net is built using Keras to make predictions.
+This is inbuilt Fashion images Dataset in keras containing 60000 train images and 10000 test images, A basic Fully connected Neural Net is built using Keras to make predictions.